alpheratz0/haxbot/readme.md

 This bot uses the official [haxball headless api](https://github.com/haxball/haxball-issues/wiki/Headless-Host) and keep player statics using the indexedDB api.
 This bot is currently under development.

+## Admin chat
+If you are admin or superuser you can communicate with other connected admins on the room simply prefixing the message with the '#' symbol.

 ## Commands
 Here is the list of available commands for now